-For a modal analysis assuming that emissions respond to power on short time scales, It is critical that the emissions time-series be aligned to the power time-series.
+For a modal analysis assuming that emissions respond to power on short time scales, it is critical that the emissions time-series be aligned to the power time-series.
 Consequently, we examined alignment for all tests.
-As necessary, we re-aligned emissions time series to those for VSP by maximizing correlation coefficients, using parametric Pearson coefficients for CO_2 and NO_x , and non-parametric Spearman coefficients for CO and THC.
+As necessary, we re-aligned emissions time series to those for VSP by maximizing correlation coefficients, using parametric Pearson coefficients for $CO_2$ and $NO_x$ , and non-parametric Spearman coefficients for CO and THC.
+For these two species, the trends with respect to VSP were not linear, nor were distributions of emissions close to normal at any VSP level.
+Consequently, we concluded that the Spearman coefficients, as measures of association, rather than linear correlation, performed as well or better than Pearson coefficients for CO and THC.

-1.3.3.2.1 Sample-design reconstruction (Phoenix only)
+1.3.3.3 Sample-design reconstruction (Phoenix only)

 For data collected in Phoenix during CY 2002-05, we constructed sampling weights to allow use of the tests to develop representative means.
 The program implemented a stratified sampling strategy, in which failing vehicles were sampled at higher rates than passing vehicles.

 It is thus necessary to reconstruct the sample design to appropriately weight failing and passing vehicles in subsequent analyses.
-After selection into the random sample, vehicles were assigned to the "failing" or "passing" strata based on the result of their routine program test, with the specific test depending on model year, as shown in Figure 5.
+After selection into the random sample, vehicles were assigned to the "failing" or "passing" strata based on the result of their routine program test, with the specific test depending on model year, as shown in Figure 1-5.
 Within both strata, sample vehicles then received three replicate IM147 tests.

-Based on test records, reconstructing sampling rates simply involved dividing the numbers of sampled vehicles by the total numbers of vehicles tested, by model year and calendar year, for failing (f) and passing (p) strata, as shown in Equation 4.
+Based on test records, reconstructing sampling rates simply involved dividing the numbers of sampled vehicles by the total numbers of vehicles tested, by model year and calendar year, for failing (f) and passing (p) strata, as shown in Equation 1-4.

-$$f{\rm f,MY,CY} = \frac{n{\rm f,MY,CY}}{N{\rm f,MY,CY}} \qquad f{\rm p,MY,CY} = \frac{n{\rm p,MY,CY}}{N{\rm p,MY,CY}}$$ Equation 4
+$$f{f,MY,CY} = \frac{n{f,MY,CY}}{N{f,MY,CY}} \qquad f{p,MY,CY} = \frac{n{p,MY,CY}}{N{p,MY,CY}} \qquad Equation 1-4$$

 Corresponding sampling weights indicate the numbers of vehicles in the general fleet represented by each sample vehicle.
-They were derived as the reciprocals of the sampling fractions, as shown in Equation 5.
+They were derived as the reciprocals of the sampling fractions, as shown in Equation 1-5.

-$$w{f,MY,CY} = \frac{1}{f{f,MY,CY}}$$ $w{p,MY,CY} = \frac{1}{f{p,MY,CY}}$ Equation 5
+$$w{f,MY,CY} = \frac{1}{f{f,MY,CY}}$$ $w{p,MY,CY} = \frac{1}{f{p,MY,CY}}$ Equation 1-5

-Figure 5.
+Figure 1-5.
 Stratified sampling as applied in selection of the random evaluation sample in the Phoenix I/M Program (CY 2002-05).

-1.3.3.3 Source selection
+1.3.3.4 Source selection

-After excluding the St. Louis dataset, and comparing the Phoenix, Chicago and NY datasets, analysis, we elected to rely on the Phoenix dataset for purposes of rate estimation and to use the other datasets, including selected remote-sensing data, for purposes of comparison.
+After excluding the St. Louis dataset, and comparing the Phoenix, Chicago and NY datasets, we elected to rely on the Phoenix dataset for purposes of rate estimation and to use the other datasets, including selected remote-sensing data, for purposes of comparison.
 This course was chosen for several reasons.

 For our purposes, the greater historic depth of the Phoenix data was a tremendous advantage.
 It was the only set deep enough to allow direct and independent assessment of deterioration.
 The limited depth of the other datasets would have meant that the subset of calendar years that could be covered by pooled data would have been relatively limited.
 Only a single calendar year, 2002, is covered by all three datasets.
 Several years would be covered by two out of three.

 Calendar 1999 is covered by Phoenix and NY; 2000 and 2001 would have been covered by NY and Chicago, and 2003 and 2004 by Chicago and Phoenix.
 The remaining years, 1996-98 and 2005 could have been covered only by Phoenix in any case.